Becoming Rooted in Yourself

 Try:

-Starting your day with two minutes of quiet.
+Starting your day with two quiet minutes before the noise begins.

 Writing one honest sentence in a journal.